VOLUNTEER ORIENTATIONS ARE CANCELLED FOR THE 2020 SEASON!

 Not yet and here is why.
 Our volunteer program is based on a 3 paw system.

 All volunteers start here.
 The Paw 1 level gives volunteers time to become familiar with our shelter and staff.
 Volunteers will be at this level until they complete their minimum of 5 hour required service (maximum 2 hours each time you come to volunteer).
 As a Paw 1 volunteer, you may help with cleaning such as dishes/laundry, outdoor kennel clean up and you can also make enrichment bags for the dogs.

 After completing your 5 hours of minimum volunteer service, you can request to be trained in more hands-on duties such as walking the dogs and socializing cats.
 Paw 2 can also help out with washing the dogs.

 Volunteers interested in expanding their horizon can request additional training to advance to Paw 3.
-You will still do all of the things listed above, as well as host dog/puppy Play Groups with any dogs marked with Play Group tags (4 dogs per group).
-Paw 3 can also help out with donation jar pick ups (must be over 18 to do donation jar pick ups).
+You will still do all of the things listed above, as well as host dog/puppy Play Groups with any dogs marked with the Paw 3 level.
+Dogs marked with Paw 3 require a more experienced handler.
 Paw 3 also includes helping out with offsite events when needed

 I need court-ordered volunteer hours.
 Can I complete these hours at HSSM?

 Yes, of course!
 To complete court-ordered community service at HSSM, you must be at least 18 years old, serving hours for a non-violent offenses, and our Volunteer Coordinator has received your paperwork from The Volunteer Center of Southwestern Michigan (Niles, MI) or The Volunteer Center (Benton Harbor, MI) and has approved you to complete your community service at HSSM.
 PLEASE NOTE: There will be a one time donation of $15 in order to complete your court-ordered community service.
 This will be due prior to starting your community service.